Panemone windmill: Operation

 The vanes of a panemone are moved by the wind in a circle to turn the drive shaft.
 To accomplish this they must move with the wind only while on one side of the circle, and move against the wind on the other side.
 To prevent the vanes moving upwind from being blown back by the wind, one half of the panemone may be shielded, or else the vanes may be attached so that they can turn edge-on to the wind when the wheel is moving them upwind.

 Efficiency

 Wind-harnessing devices which rely on drag reach their maximum efficiency if the collector is pushed away from the wind.
-Because the wind panels do no work while returning to the upwind side of the device, the rotor in the Persian panemone design can only take energy from wind striking half the collection area (see diagram).
+Because the wind panels do not work while returning to the upwind side of the device, the rotor in the Persian panemone design can only take energy from wind striking half the collection area (see diagram).

 The panemone is one of the least efficient types of wind turbine.
 Despite this it is also one of the most commonly re-invented and patented forms.